Esri/esri-leaflet/README.md

 `bounds` | [`LatLngBounds`](http://leafletjs.com/reference.html#latlngbounds) | The bounds that features where loaded.

 **NOTE**: The `load` event will not fire if you add the layer to the map before adding the event listener.
-You must add the listener first and then add the layer to the map.
+You must add the listener first and then add the layer to the map as follows.

 ```js
 var layer = new L.esri.FeatureLayer(url, options);